 - radiation necrosis is usually hypometabolic whereas tumour is hypermetabolic

-It has been suggested that involvement of the corpus callosum with crossing of the midline and multiple lesions or subependymal spread would favour recurrent tumour over radiation necrosis 2, however, conventional imaging can be misleading, and no individual feature is reliable.
+It has been suggested that involvement of the corpus callosum with the crossing of the midline and multiple lesions or subependymal spread would favour a recurrent tumour over radiation necrosis 2, however, conventional imaging can be misleading, and no individual feature is reliable.